ye-kyaw-thu/kKg-Myanmar-Keyboard/README-English.md

  Or
  You can also go from "System Setting", "Text Entry" and click "+" for adding/selecting a keyboard layout.

- 5. After you added "Burmese" keyboard layout, you can change your current input method or keyboard layout to "Burmese" by clicking text input method icon (top right corner of X Windows Desktop) as shown in the following figure or pressing "Super+Space Bar" (you might need to press 2/3 times, it is depends on how many text input method are you using on your X Windows).
+ 5. After you added "Burmese" keyboard layout, you can change your current input method or keyboard layout to "Burmese" by clicking text input method icon (top right corner of X Windows Desktop) as shown in the following figure or pressing "Super+Space Bar" (you might need to press 2/3 times, it depends on how many text input method are you using on your X Windows).
 Here "[Super](https://help.ubuntu.com/stable/ubuntu-help/windows-key.html)" Key means "Windows" key or "Command" key in Apple keyboard.

  ![text-input-method-icon](https://github.com/ye-kyaw-thu/kKg-Myanmar-Keyboard/blob/master/xkb-intro/text-input-method-icon.png)